F5EMEA/oltra/use-cases/automation/bigip/README.md

 </p>

 ### Step 8.
-(OPTIONAL) Make a change and repeat the process.
+(OPTIONAL) Repeat the process.
-Open the **`app01.yaml`** file and change the IP address from 10.1.10.215 to 10.1.10.216.
+ - Open the **`app01.yaml`** file and change the IP address from 10.1.10.215 to 10.1.10.216.
 Apply the change and go through the same process
+ - Create a new application on `customer-b` file and go through the same process

 ## Next Step.
 DevSecOps